dante4rt/fintopio-airdrop-bot/README.md

 npm start
 ```

-Follow the instructions in the terminal to select your desired action.
+Follow the instructions in the terminal to select your desired action. \

-Use [GNU screen](https://www.gnu.org/software/screen/) for a better experience when using 🔄 Autorun features.
+> Use [GNU screen](https://www.gnu.org/software/screen/) for a better experience when using 🔄 Autorun features.

+## Disclaimer

+This project is for educational purposes only.
+Use at your own risk.
+The authors are not responsible for any consequences resulting from the use of this software.

 ## Contributing